Mastering Brand Strategy: "We will NEVER do that!" Defining Your Core Identity

 Building Brand Salience

 Building brand salience is crucial for creating a memorable and impactful presence in the Japanese market.
-It involves making your brand easily recognizable and top-of-mind for consumers in various buying situations.
+It involves making your brand easily recognisable and top-of-mind for consumers in various buying situations.
 Here’s how:

 Choosing Strategic Partnerships